A 2025 Guide to Teaching English in China

 About housing, as long as you work full time for a school, you’re likely to be provided either free housing or a monthly housing stipend (1,000 RMB – 3,000 RMB).
 This should cover your living expenses.

-Most private language schools in China will most likely pay a monthly stipend to spend a significant part of your rent.
+Most private language schools in China will likely pay a monthly stipend to spend a significant part of your rent.

 Some top-rated schools also provide comprehensive health insurance and yearly paid holiday expenses.